 “It does warm the heart to know I am able to help my brothers and sisters in their time of need.
 I love to hear their stories from their time in the military,” says Montoya.
 “When a veteran passes away, it is like a library closed forever—history that should have been shared or passed along to the next generation.”

 From Puerto Rico to Pensacola, Speaking the Language of Service

-Although the Puerto Rico Public Advocate for Veterans Affairs dramatically scaled back its annual Veterans Day observance in light of COVID-19 concerns, Team Rubicon’s Puerto Rico State Administrator Juan Ortiz-Giró was one of the lucky few to receive a personal invitation to the event for his “enthusiastic support of veterans on the island.”
+Although the Puerto Rico Public Advocate for Veterans Affairs dramatically scaled back its annual Veterans Day observance in light of COVID-19 concerns in 2020, Team Rubicon’s Puerto Rico State Administrator Juan Ortiz-Giró was one of the lucky few to receive a personal invitation to the event for his “enthusiastic support of veterans on the island.”